 Become a DevOps Practitioner

 Eager to learn the core Docker technologies?
-With Simplilearn’s Docker Certified Associate (DCA) Certification Training Course helps you gain proficiency in Docker Hub, Docker Compose, Docker Swarm, Dockerfile, Docker Containers, and more.
+Simplilearn’s Docker Certified Associate (DCA) Certification Training Course helps you gain proficiency in Docker Hub, Docker Compose, Docker Swarm, Dockerfile, Docker Containers, and more.
 If you’re looking forward to beginning a career in DevOps, the DevOps Certification Training Course would be a great fit.
 The DevOps course bridges the gap between software developers and operations.
-You can gain expertise in the principles of continuous development and deployment, automation of configuration management, inter-team collaboration, and IT service agility, using modern DevOps tools such as Git, Docker, Jenkins, Puppet and Nagios.
-DevOps jobs are highly paid and in great demand, so start on your path today.
+You can gain expertise in the principles of continuous development and deployment, automation of configuration management, inter-team collaboration, and IT service agility, using modern DevOps tools such as Git, Docker, Jenkins, Puppet, and Nagios.
+DevOps jobs are highly paid and in great demand, so start your journey today.